9 Reasons why women should not train like men

-Since my article on the natural muscular potential of women went viral with over ten thousand shares on Facebook alone, my inbox has been flooded with the question “How should women train and diet?”
+Since my article on the natural muscular potential of women went viral with over twenty thousand shares on Facebook alone, my inbox has been flooded with the question “How should women train and diet?”
 Here’s the answer.

-But first, to put many of the differences between men and women in context, it helps to understand the evolution of gender differences.
+But first, to put many of the differences between men and women in context, it helps to understand the evolution of sex differences.
 Throughout evolution, a classical division of labor between men and women has existed.
 While this may bring to mind a stereotype of women as inactive, just-stay-at-home mothers with no physical prowess, this is completely unjustified.
 The activities of hunter-gatherer women would in our modern times be seen as heavy manual labor.
 To quote a review on this topic:

 1. Women do better on a higher fat diet